aevri/barrie-bear/barrie_bear.md

 Squirrel looked surprised.
 "Most definitely" answered Barrie-Bear, "what else would I be humping round in that large bundle, which Mr.
 Weasel kindly offered to assist me with?
 Tell me if I've forgotten anything."
-Mrs. Owl and Mrs. Ihbbit unfastened the bundle and opened it out on the ground.
-"Good heavens!" exclaimed Mrs. Rabbit, "I never realized that you knew about such things." -"Madam," replied Barrie-Bear, "one has to be prepared for any contingency."
+Mrs. Owl and Mrs. Rabbit unfastened the bundle and opened it out on the ground.
+"Good heavens!" exclaimed Mrs. Rabbit, "I never realized that you knew about such things."
+"Madam," replied Barrie-Bear, "one has to be prepared for any contingency."
 "Yes - well," said Mrs. Rabbit, who felt she was getting rather out of her depth, "I think we had better attend to the patient."
 Mrs. Owl had already helped herself to the blankets and a small pillow.
-Suzasked Mr. Weasel to bring the stretcher over to where Rory was lying, and when in position, she made up a little bed for him.
+She asked Mr. Weasel to bring the stretcher over to where Rory was lying, and when in position, she made up a little bed for him.
 Very gently, they lifted Rory on to it, and when he was comfortable, Mrs. Owl